After visiting Niah Caves recently I stopped off at 7 Miri beaches on the way back to Miri, Sarawak.

 This beach in front of the hotel and between the Miri Marriot and the Miri Marina was also empty during my visit.
 A sign warns hotel guests that most beaches in Miri, including the hotel’s beach, are known to be infested seasonally with sand flies.

-Given the apparent attractiveness of the beaches you would think they would be more busy but during my visit to seven beaches I did not see one person sunbathing or swimming.
+Given the apparent attractiveness of these Miri beaches you would think they would be more busy but during my visit to seven beaches I did not see one person sunbathing or swimming.
 Why not?

 I hope you find this review of Miri beaches helpful.